 Can you get a mortgage for an overseas property?

-It’s challenging to get a mortgage from a U.S. bank for a property in another country.
-Banks with an overseas presence may be able to assist you with obtaining an international mortgage, however.
+Yes, you can get a mortgage for a property in another country.
+The bank or lender will need to have an overseas presence in order to assist you with getting an international mortgage.

-Many residential foreign real estate transactions are made with other types of financing and not an international mortgage, however, according to Kristie Parker, a commercial transactions attorney with an international client base.
+However, many residential foreign real estate transactions are made with other types of financing and not an international mortgage, according to Kristie Parker, a commercial transactions attorney with an international client base.

 7 options for buying a home overseas